ARTICLE XVI (State-Union Agreement)

 B. 1.
 The normal scheduled hours of work shall not involve split shifts.

-2. Professional Staff employees who are released from their regular duties to attend work?associated meetings and conferences, to participate in UNION activities as provided in Article X.F, or to participate in professional improvement programs which include, but are not limited to, activities such as courses and seminars, shall not be required to make up the time missed.
+2. Professional Staff employees who are released from their regular duties to attend work-associated meetings and conferences, to participate in UNION activities as provided in Article X.F, or to participate in professional improvement programs which include, but are not limited to, activities such as courses and seminars, shall not be required to make up the time missed.
+Such employees remain responsible for performing all work assignments.

 1. Professional Staff employees shall be assigned work appropriate to and within their job description as prescribed by the College/University.